 Class of 2021

 Previously, Fernanda worked at the Mexican Consulate in El Paso, Texas as a Protection Officer.
-She managed the repatriation program of vulnerable Mexican immigrants; which included indegenous people, injured and ill, unaccompanied minors and material witnesses.
-She also managed the cases of Mexicans victims of violence and violent crimes.
+She managed the repatriation program of vulnerable Mexican immigrants; which included indigenous people, injured and ill, unaccompanied minors and material witnesses.

 Having been an official for two governments has provided Fernanda with a unique understanding of the structural inadequacies in addressing the needs of vulnerable populations in the region.
-Her work at the Consulate of Mexico heightened her awareness of migration issues and sparked her desire to specialize in migration, refugees and humanitarian assistance during her time at Georgetown.
+Her work experience has heightened her awareness of migration issues and sparked her desire to specialize in migration, refugees and humanitarian assistance during her time at Georgetown.
+This past summer, Fernanda collaborated with the UN International Organization for Migration working with the Camp Coordination and Camp Management area under the Preparedness and Response Division.
+She was a CCCM Information Management Intern supporting COVID-19 risk analysis work for camps and camp-like settings.

-Fernanda graduated with an undergraduate degree in International Relations from the Universidad de las Americas Puebla in Mexico.
-She also studied abroad at the Institut d’Etudes Politiques, Sciences Po Paris.
+Fernanda holds an undergraduate degree in International Relations from the Universidad de las Americas Puebla in Mexico.
+She also studied abroad at Sciences Po Paris.